Roger D. Carstens: Fellowships

-CAAT
+Commander's Advisory and Assistance Team

-Carstens served as Senior Civilian Advisor on the Commander's Advisory and Assistance Team (CAAT) in Afghanistan from 2009 to 2011.
+Carstens served as Senior Civilian Advisor on the Commander's Advisory and Assistance Team in Afghanistan from 2009 to 2011.
 He advised on counterinsurgency.
-General David Petraeus praised Carstens for his work with CAAT.
+General David Petraeus praised Carstens for his work.

-INGOs
+International Non-Governmental Organizations (INGOs)

 Carstens helped train local Somali National Army and African Union Mission to Somalia security forces in Somalia through his work with Bancroft Global Development.
 He has also worked for an NGO that delivered humanitarian aid from Jordan into southern Syria.

 Bureau of Democracy, Human Rights, and Labor

-Carstens previously served as the Deputy Assistant Secretary in the Bureau of Democracy, Human Rights, and Labor.
+Carstens previously served as the deputy assistant secretary in the Bureau of Democracy, Human Rights, and Labor.
 In 2019, Carstens condemned the human rights crisis occurring in Nicaragua.
 He also advocated, among other things, to protect the human rights of women in Syria in the midst of the Syrian civil war.

 Special Presidential Envoy for Hostage Affairs

 In 2020, President Donald Trump appointed Carstens as the Special Presidential Envoy for Hostage Affairs.
 He has prioritized building infrastructure in the hostage recovery process.

 Jason Rezaian, a journalist and former wrongful detainee in Iran, wrote an op-ed asking President Biden to keep Carstens in his position.
 Carstens was one of the few political appointees that President Joe Biden elected to keep in place.

 Family members of Americans held hostage told Yahoo!
 News that Carstens has been a "relentless advocate" for hostages and their families.
-In a 2021 report by the James Foley (journalist) Foundation, family members praised Carstens's dedication: "Ambassador Carstens made himself available to us saying if we need anything that we could call or email him at any time.
+In a 2021 report by the James Foley Foundation, family members praised Carstens's dedication: "Ambassador Carstens made himself available to us saying if we need anything that we could call or email him at any time.
 There have been times where we’ve had to call and ask for help.
-It's much better… [we] feel like he's really there for the families.”
+It's much better … [we] feel like he's really there for the families.”

 Carstens supported President Biden's executive order that seeks to help American's unlawfully detained abroad and prevent such wrongful detentions.
 He told NPR "I think overall the sanction tool is going to offer a chance to deter people in the long term when they see it being used.
-But whether it's going to specifically be the spring that gets Brittney Griner, Paul Whelan free - that is yet to be seen."
+But whether it's going to specifically be the spring that gets Brittney Griner, Paul Whelan free—that is yet to be seen."